Husavendaczek/ld53memory/memoryfun/README.md

 ## Make a release
 * Android: `flutter build apk` or `flutter build appbundle`
 * iOS: Run `flutter build ipa` -> result is in `build/ios/archive/`.
-Then open build/ios/archive/MyApp.xcarchive in Xcode.
+ Then open build/ios/archive/MyApp.xcarchive in Xcode or open project in Xcode go to Product -> Archive.
+ Validate the app and distribute it.